cesc1989/apuntes/Otro_Espacio/Todo_Software/Ruby_y_Rails/Apuntes_Rails/Revisando Solidus eCommerce.md

 > [!Important]
 > En macos 13 no pude instalar vips.
 Me tocó usar Linux Mint para poder crear un nuevo Rails e instalar Solidus para poder probarlo.

+> [!Info]
+> Esto dice la wiki en el repo sobre cómo empezar:
+>
+> Once you understand Rails, we suggest reading the `solidus_core` test suite.
+It should give you a good idea about what’s going on.
+Start with models, move onto controller tests, and so on.
+>
+> Take notes on the associations between models so that you understand how products, variants, options, properties, and taxons are related to each other.
+>
+> You should definitely do this before you start trying to model any real data.

 ## vips o imagemagick en Macos

 ### libvips